What Began As A Dream...

 Andre Tchelistcheff

 Sadly, on September 6, 1985, Dr. Frank passed with family members by his side.
 He is remembered throughout the United States as a pioneer and advocate for vinifera grapes and quality wine.
-The change be brought to the wine industry in the eastern United States in such a short time was accomplished by the force of his personality as much as by the power of his ideas.
+The change brought to the wine industry in the eastern United States in such a short time was accomplished by the force of his personality as much as by the power of his ideas.

 In the brief twenty years, he has received accolades from four New York governors and has been honored with "Dr. Konstantin Frank Day.
 A lengthy recognition and appreciation was read into the Congressional Record.
-His wines were served on a number of occasions at the White House, as well as for the visiting queen of England.
+His wines were served on several occasions at the White House, as well as for the visiting queen of England.
 His wine was served at the Wye River Conference between President Bill Clinton and Boris Yeltsin.
 It's said that the two leaders talked well into the night and sent out for more wine several times.

 At the end of his life, there was no doubt about his impact and success.
 For all of his accomplishments, he is known as the "Father of Vinifera in the East."